How to Deal With Shoulder Acne (Because It’s a Thing That Happens)

-Shoulder Acne Cause #1: Not showering right after a workout.
+Shoulder Acne Cause #1: Not Showering Right After a Workout

-Shoulder Acne Cause #2: Friction from sports equipment.
+Shoulder Acne Cause #2: Friction From Sports Equipment

-Shoulder Acne Cause #3: Not washing your clothes after sweating.
+Shoulder Acne Cause #3: Not Washing Your Clothes After Sweating

-Shoulder Acne Cause #4: Bacterial infection
+Shoulder Acne Cause #4: Bacterial Infection

 Shoulder Acne Cause #5: Hormones

-A review by The Journal of Clinical and Aesthetic Dermatology (JCAD) showed that due to an increase in sebum production from hormone fluctuations, adolescent women going through puberty are the most prone to a variety of forms of acne, which can include body acne.
+Due to an increase in sebum production from hormone fluctuations, adolescent women going through puberty are the most prone to a variety of forms of acne, which can include body acne.

 If shoulder acne has made a home on the surface of your skin, here’s how you can help safely clear those blemishes:

-Benzoyl peroxide is one of the most popular acne-fighting ingredients in skin care products because it helps kill the bacteria responsible for blemishes.
+Benzoyl peroxide is one of the most popular acne-fighting ingredients in skin-care products because it helps kill the bacteria responsible for blemishes.
 You can find it in face washes, creams, gels, spot treatments and more.
 If using a benzoyl peroxide wash, let the product sit on your blemishes for a few minutes before rinsing.
-The skin on the shoulders(?) is thicker so this tactic helps for better penetration.
+The skin on your shoulders is thicker so this tactic helps for better penetration of the ingredient.

-Tip #3: Try an acne-fighting body spray.
+Shoulder Acne Tip #3: Try an Acne-Fighting Body Spray

 If symptoms persist, don’t hesitate to visit an expert.
 “There are medications that can be prescribed to help clear acne,” Dr. Holsey advises.
-“It is important to establish a relationship with a dermatologist or medical aesthetician to help guide treatment protocols that can control acne breakouts and accelerate results.”
+“It is important to establish a relationship with a dermatologist or medical esthetician to help guide treatment protocols that can control acne breakouts and accelerate results.”

-Tip #4: Exfoliate your skin.
+Shoulder Acne Tip #4: Exfoliate Your Skin

-Tip #5: Don’t pick at your bumps.
+Shoulder Acne Tip #5: Don’t Pick at Your Bumps

 This may sound like a given, but it’s much easier said than done.
-Picking at your pimples will only worsen their appearance, and can lead to infection.
+Picking at your pimples will only worsen their appearance and can lead to infection.
 If you feel like you’ve exhausted all options, don’t resort to picking at your skin.
 “Instead, see a board-certified dermatologist for help with acne that won’t resolve,” Dr. Houshmand advises.

-Tip #6: Apply broad-spectrum sunscreen.
+Shoulder Acne Tip #6: Apply Broad-Spectrum Sunscreen

 Sunscreen is a necessity for protecting your skin from the sun’s harmful UV rays, yet many people still tend to forget to apply it all over their bodies.
-No matter what time of the year it is, Dr. Houshmand recommends applying sunscreen daily on your shoulders, face, and any other areas of exposed skin.
+No matter what time of the year it is, Dr. Houshmand recommends applying sunscreen daily on your shoulders, face and any other areas of exposed skin.
 “You’ll want to make sure you’re protecting your skin with a non-comedogenic sunscreen,” she says.
-“If you have oily skin and are prone to blemishes make sure your sunscreen is also oil-free.”
+“If you have oily skin and are prone to blemishes, make sure your sunscreen is also oil-free.”